Molybdocene-dichloride/new_toolchain/readme.md

 ## Warning

 Currently only BuildType develop and api CoreEngine supported.
-Preloader scripts, typescript libs, java and C++ not supported
+Java and C++ not supported

-Loading of builded mods not checked
+Preloader, libs compiling, loading of builded mods are not tested

+Many of tsc options not supported. tsconfig.json generation bad

+Not a good tested